Sityaran/mazesdemonstration/README.md

 -----------
 * Basic implemenation an algorithm to solve the maze (A*?)
 * Scaling of cell and wall sizes for easier viewing
-* ptimization and other maze-generation methdods ?
+* Otimization and other maze-generation methdods ?
+* Rewriting algorithm methods to keep coding style consistant